-8:30-11:00 a.m., MTSU Student Union Building 224
+8:30-11:00 a.m., SU 224

-Philosophy: Creating Cultures of Debate across Cultural and Religious Boundaries Key questions to be addressed include, Is it possible to discuss religion, in particular religious prescriptions such as divine commandments, rationally?
-Are disagreements on fundamental questions valuable?
-Can we be certain that what we believe to be right actually is right?
-Can we institute a culture of debate as an intellectual space that allows us to discuss issues we deeply care about, but also deeply disagree on?
+Philosophy: Creating Cultures of Debate across Cultural and Religious Boundaries institute a culture of debate as an intellectual space that allows us to discuss issues we deeply care about, but also deeply disagree on?
 How are the beliefs and values we hold contingent, the outcome of our upbringing?
 Does the internal diversity of religious traditions require deliberating and choosing between competing interpretations?